Sohaib-Hasan/house-price-prediction/README.md

 This project focuses on predicting house prices using real-world housing data.
 The main objective is to understand how different factors such as average income, number of rooms, house age, and area population influence property prices.

-The project follows a complete machine learning workflow, starting from data exploration and preprocessing to model training, evaluation, and comparison.
-Multiple regression techniques have been implemented, including Linear Regression, Ridge, Lasso, and Random Forest models, to identify which method provides the most accurate predictions.
+The project follows a complete **machine learning workflow**, starting from data exploration and preprocessing to model training and evaluation.
+A **Linear Regression** model has been implemented to establish the relationship between input features and the target variable (house price).

-Through this work, I aimed to build a practical understanding of data analysis and predictive modeling, as well as to demonstrate how data-driven insights can be used for better decision-making in real estate and related fields.
+Through this work, I aimed to build a strong foundation in data analysis and regression modeling, and to explore how mathematical ideas can be applied to real-world decision-making in the housing market.

 ---